 Topics include logic, counting methods, information processing, graph theory, election theory, and fair division, with an emphasis on relevance to real-world problems.
 Students are encouraged to use a variety of approaches and representations to make sense of advanced counting problems, then develop formulas that can be used to explain patterns.
 Applications in graph theory allow students to use mathematical structures to represent real world problems and make informed decisions.
 Election theory and fair division applications also engage students in democratic decision-making so that they recognize the power of mathematics in shaping society.

-Math Modeling
+Algebra with Finance

-Course Code: 02137G1000 1 Credit
+Course Code: 02155G1000 1 Credit

-Prerequisite: Algebra II, Algebra II with Trigonometry, Algebra II Course Fee: None
+Prerequisite: Algebra II with Statistics Course Fee: None

-with Statistics